Optimal Seeding and Self-Reproduction from a Mathematical Point of View: A New Definition of a Generation System

-The study of self-reproducing systems was initiated by John von Neumann, who discussed cellular automata capable of building other cellular automata in \cite{von New}.
-The subject proved to be a fruitful ground for research.
-A detailed review of this field with many additional references is contained in \cite{Sipper}, \cite{Owens}, \cite{M-K3}, and \cite{F-M}.
-Generation theory was introduced by Kabamba in \cite{kabamba} to analyze self-reproducing systems.
 In the framework of generation theory, the entities that can potentially reproduce are called \textit{machines}, regardless of their physical nature (e.g., robots, microbes, or lines of computer code).
 Reproduction is achieved by the action of machines on available resources, producing an outcome that may or may not be a machine itself.

-The remainder of this paper is as follows.
-We present an alternate definition of a generation system, formulate and solve the problem of finding optimal seeds for a finite self-replicating system, and discuss examples demonstrating connections between self-replication and fixed-point theory.